TryGhost/Ghost/ghost/limit-service/README.md

 All limits can act as `flag` or `allowList` types.
 Only certain (`members`, `staff`, and`customIntegrations`) can have a `max` limit.
 Only `emails` currently supports the `maxPeriodic` type of limit.

+### Frontend usage
+In case the limit check is run without direct access to the database you can override `currentCountQuery` functions for each "max" or "maxPeriodic" type of limit.
+An example usecase would be a frontend client running in a browser.
+A browser client can check the limit data through HTTP request and then provide that data to the limit service.
+Example code to do exactly that:

 ```js
 const limitService = new LimitService();